Susan Calman: Comedy and television career

 Calman reached the semi-finals of the BBC New Comedy Awards in 2005 and was a finalist in the Funny Women competition in 2006.
-The Channel 4 sketch show Blowout won a Scottish BAFTA in 2007, with Calman amongst the cast.
+The Channel 4 sketch show Blowout won a Scottish BAFTA in 2007, with Calman among the cast.
 In 2009, she won Best New Scottish Comedian at the Real Radio Variety Awards.

 Between 2011 and 2013, Calman played therapist Nadine in the comedy Fresh Meat.
 Her debut Radio 4 solo series, Susan Calman is Convicted won the 2013 Writers' Guild of Great Britain Awards for 'Best Radio Comedy'.
 She also featured in the 2012 sitcom Dead Boss for BBC Three.

 In 2013, Calman wrote about receiving online abuse after joking about the Scottish independence referendum on the Radio 4 satirical comedy programme The News Quiz, including accusations of betraying her country, and of being "racist" towards other Scots.

 Since 2014, Calman has been a regular panellist on the CBBC panel show The Dog Ate My Homework, and has appeared in 10 episodes of the show.
 In July 2014, Calman appeared in the BBC Scotland one-off stand-up/sketch show Don't Drop the Baton, which featured sketches about the 2014 Commonwealth Games, and narrated the BBC Three dating show Sexy Beasts.
 She is a frequent guest panellist on BBC Two's QI and on BBC Radio 4's The News Quiz.

 In September 2017, she became the presenter of the BBC One daytime quiz show The Boss.
 Calman also presented Armchair Detectives, a BBC One daytime show first broadcast in November 2017.
 In December 2017 Calman was voted TV Star of the Year by readers of the Radio Times.

 Calman has fronted the Channel 5 travel show Secret Scotland since February 2019.

 In 2018, Calman's podcast Mrs Brightside - A cheerful look at depression was first broadcast on BBC Sounds.

 On 1 October 2019, Calman was announced as the new presenter for series 15 of Great British Menu on BBC Two.
 Filming took place in Stratford-upon-Avon and was completed in November 2019.
-The show was to be broadcast in Spring 2020.
+The show was to be broadcast in spring 2020.

 Her 2019 show Susan Calman Makes Me Happy premiered on BBC Radio 4 on 20 November 2019.
 The show also featured her wife, Lee.

+Since 2020, Susan Calman has been the 'face of' the Bank of Scotland, starring in multiple adverts.